Norman Thomas: Later years

 After 1945, Thomas sought to make the anti-Stalinist left the leader of social reform, in collaboration with labor leaders like Walter Reuther.
 In 1961, he released an album, The Minority Party in America: Featuring an Interview with Norman Thomas, on Folkways Records, which focused on the role of the third party.

 Thomas actively campaigned for Lyndon B. Johnson in the 1964 presidential election.
 He was critical of Johnson's foreign policy, but praised his work on civil rights and poverty.
 Thomas called Johnson's opponent Barry Goldwater a "personable man with good stands on domestic issues" but also described him as "the greatest evil" due to his views on foreign policy.

 Thomas's 80th birthday in 1964 was marked by a well-publicized gala at the Hotel Astor in Manhattan.
-At the event Thomas called for a cease-fire in Vietnam and read birthday telegrams from Hubert Humphrey, Earl Warren, and Martin Luther King Jr. He also received a check for $17,500 in donations from supporters.
+At the event Thomas called for a cease-fire in the Vietnam War and read birthday telegrams from Hubert Humphrey, Earl Warren, and Martin Luther King Jr. He also received a check for $17,500 in donations from supporters.
 "It won't last long," he said of the check, "because every organization I'm connected with is going bankrupt."

 In 1966, the conservative journalist and writer William F. Buckley, Jr chose Thomas to be the third guest on Buckley's new television interview show, Firing Line.
 In 1968, Thomas signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 Also in 1966, Thomas traveled to the Dominican Republic along with future Congressman Allard K. Lowenstein to observe that country's general election.
 The two were leaders of the "Committee on free elections in the Dominican Republic", an organization based in the U.S. that monitored the election, in which Juan Bosch of the Dominican Revolutionary Party, affiliated with the Socialist International, was beaten closely but decisively by the conservative ex-president Joaquín Balaguer.
 Balaguer continued to govern the country on and off for the next 30 years.
 In the autumn of that year, Thomas received the second Eugene V. Debs Award for his work in promoting world peace.